-The default display mode is +200daPa offset (as shown in the diagram on the left and indicated by 2S on the display) but an offset of -400daPa may be selected if required (as shown in the diagram on the right and indicated by 4S on the display).
-See Section 5.5.3 for details of how to switch between the available display modes.
+The default baseline offset is +200daPa offset (as shown in the diagram on the left and indicated by 2S on the display) but an offset of -400daPa may be selected if required (as shown in the diagram on the right and indicated by 4S on the display).
+See Section 5.5.3.3 for details of how to switch between the available display modes.

-5.5.2 1000Hz probe tone ^H
+5.5.3.2 1000Hz probe tone H